jindal013/jaxformer-website-v2/_pages/distributed_training.md

   log_probs = log_probs.reshape(M * B * T, V)
 ```

 Note that logits is `4D` originally since it is a tensor with dimensions defined as microbatch, batches per microbatch, sequence and vocab.
-We can get our cross-entropy loss by applying a vmap over and selecting the index that using a dynamic slice method, negating and then meaning it.
+We can get our cross-entropy loss by applying a vmap over and selecting the index that using a dynamic slice method, negating and then meaning over it.

 ```python
 def loss_fn(...):